unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 Click on the **Deploy** button in the top right corner of your screen.

-# I wonder if my cell has been deployed
+# I wonder if my cell is deployed

 Once your cell has been deployed, a confirmation message displays on top of your screen to inform you that the deployment is successful.